Quickly exit this site by pressing the Escape key Leave this site

 A national partnership agreement has since been signed at ministerial level for Right Care Right Person to be rolled out across all police areas.

-Within the Wiltshire Police area, the first phase of Right Care Right Person was implemented from Monday 8 April.
+Within the Wiltshire Police area, the first phase of Right Care Right Person was implemented from Monday 8 April 2024.

-This first phase applies to calls for service about concern for the welfare of a person, those who have walked out of a healthcare setting and people who are absent without leave (AWOL) from mental health services.
+This first phase implemented applies to calls for service about concern for the welfare of a person, those who have walked out of a healthcare setting and people who are absent without leave (AWOL) from mental health services.

 The police are not always the right agency to respond to all incidents.
 There are circumstances where our partners are best placed to offer help and support to vulnerable people.